tepletonteam/tepleton/docs/quark/stdlib.md

 Roles encapsulates what are typically called N-of-M multi-signatures accounts in the crypto world.
 However, I view this as a type of role or group, which can be the basis for building a permission system.
-For example, a set of people could be called registrars, which can authorize a new ABI chain, and need eg. 2 out of 7 signatures to approve it.
+For example, a set of people could be called registrars, which can authorize a new IBC chain, and need eg. 2 out of 7 signatures to approve it.

 Currently, one can create a role with `modules.roles.Handler`, and assume one